Dickens characters come to life in Port Jefferson

 Ottilie Philbrick, 13, of Port Jefferson, was among 24 children from Setauket-based dance school Shine Dance Company who gave a Rockettes-style performance on Main Street.

-Ottilie said she loved dancing at the festival every year.
+Philbrick said she loved dancing at the festival every year.
 “Some people who don’t dance will see us, and they’ll be really happy and it makes them want to dance.
-It makes them feel inspired,” Ottilie said.
+It makes them feel inspired,” Philbrick said.

-Christopher Bauman, 56, and his fiancé Robin Gillman, 53, both of East Islip, had attended the festival for years.
+Christopher Bauman, 56, and his fiancée Robin Gillman, 53, both of East Islip, have attended the festival for years.
 Bauman dressed in a gray tuxedo and top hat while Gillman wore a cherry red dress and bonnet while handing out little stuffed white snowmen to children.

 “We started coming to the Dickens festival and we decided if we’re going to come every year, we’re going to start dressing up and be a part of it,” said Bauman, who said the best part of his day was seeing the way children lit up when they were given the toys.
 “It’s worth a million dollars to see their smile.
 It really is.”